Sourcemap Explorer

 Can Sourcemap Explorer search across multiple domains like NerdyData?

 No. We analyze one page at a time, in your browser.
-Web-wide source-code search is a different product category and requires an indexed crawl.
+Web-wide source-code search is a different product category and requires an indexed crawl, which is what NerdyData provides.
+The two products do not overlap.

 Other alternatives to compare